kes/blog/content/posts/amateur extra class.md

 ## Study Guides {#study-guides}

-The American Radio Rely publishes study guides for each license class, as well as other books on radio and electrical theory at the [ARRL store](https://home.arrl.org/action/Shop/Store).
+The American Radio Relay League publishes study guides for each license class, as well as other books on radio and electrical theory at the [ARRL store](https://home.arrl.org/action/Shop/Store).

 Many sites offer practice examinations for free.
 Here's one: [QRZ.com](https://www.qrz.com/) and here's another: [hamstudy.org](https://hamstudy.org/).